How we set your rent and service charges

 My rent / service charge has changed what do I need to do?

-If you pay your rent by Direct Debit, we automatically started collecting the new amount from 26th March 2024.
+• If you pay your rent by Direct Debit, we’ll automatically start collecting the new amount from 26th March 2025.
 Many people find it easier to pay by Direct Debit for this reason.
 To set up a Direct Debit just call us on 01792 479200 and press option 1 for our Rent Management Team, they will be happy to help.

-If you receive Housing Benefit payments and these are sent directly to Coastal, we’ll inform Housing Benefit of the new rent amount.
-However, you need to check the rent amount in your Housing Benefit letter matches the new rent in your Coastal letter, so please keep this letter safe.
+• If you receive Housing Benefit payments and these are sent directly to Beacon Cymru, we’ll inform Housing Benefit of the new rent amount.
+However, you need to check the rent amount in your Housing Benefit letter matches the new rent in your Beacon Cymru letter, so please keep this letter safe.
 If these are different, please call us.

-If you receive your Housing Benefit direct, you’ll need to inform them that your rent is changing.
+• If you receive your Housing Benefit direct, you’ll need to inform your Local Authority (Council) that your rent is changing.

 I can’t afford to pay my rent / service charges – what can I do?